acrenwelge/Portfolio-Reference-Documents/index.md

 Refer to the documents on this site to generate your portfolio through RevPro.
-Read through the generic guidelines and then the specific guidelines for your track.
+Read through the generic guidelines and then view specific examples for your track.

 **IMPORTANT: if you do not see the "portfolio" menu option under your profile, please contact `support@revature.com` for help**

-# Portfolio Guidelines
+# Portfolio Review Process

+You will be creating, writing, and submitting a portfolio through RevaturePro that showcases yourself, your skills, and your experience.
+Once completed, your porfolio will be published to our Sales team to share with clients.

-Recall that there are two phases for portfolio review.
+There are two phases for portfolio review:
+* Phase 1: due on Friday 4 weeks before your training end date
+* Phase 2: due on Tuesday 2 weeks before your training end date
+* The specific deadline will be sent to you via email

+The following sections are required to be completed for each phase:
+* Phase 1
+  - Title
+  - About Me
+  - Education
+  - Projects (only 1 required)
+  - Other Experiences
+* Phase 2
+  - Skills Matrix
+  - Projects (2 projects required)

 When you submit your portfolio for phase 1, we will review and send any feedback.
 For phase 2 review, the portfolio should be complete and we will only reject it if there are additional changes that need to be made.
 All feedback will be given in the rejection email. **Please make sure to check your `revature.net` email for rejection notifications.** If you receive a rejection email, please make the required changes as soon as possible and then resubmit your portfolio.

 * Please **DO NOT CLONE** your portfolio, unless asked to do so
   * If you need to make changes, just edit the same portfolio
   * If you have already submitted your portfolio and cannot edit it, ask your QC auditor or trainer to reject it
 * Check your revature.net email.
 If your portfolio is rejected, you will receive an email with comments on changes to be made
 * Be aware of submission deadlines for Phase 1 and 2

+# Guidelines

 ### Name & Title
 Check that your full name in the top left corner is accurate.
 Please contact `support@revature.com` if it is not.
 Select your title based on your particular training track using the table below.